cormac-rynne/absplit/README.md

 2 groups of equal size)
 * `size_penalty` (float, optional): Penalty weighting for differences in the population count between groups (default: `0`)
+* `sum_penalty` (float, optional): Penalty weighting for the sum of metrics over time.
+If this is greater than zero, it will add a penalty to the cost function that will try and make the sum of each metric the same for each group.
 * `cutoff_date` (str, optional): Cutoff date between fitting and validation data.
 For example, if you have data between 2023-01-01 and 2023-03-01, and the cutoff date is 2023-02-01, the algorithm will only perform the fit on data between 2023-01-01 and 2023-02-01.
 If `None`, it will fit on all available data.
 If cutoff date is provided, RMSE scores